ghc/ghc/docs/users_guide/packages.rst

 initial stack.
 You can see GHC's effective package database stack by running GHC with the :ghc-flag:`-v` flag.

-This stack structure means that the order of :ghc-flag:`-package-db` flags or :envvar:`GHC_PACKAGE_PATH` is important.
+This stack structure means that the order of :ghc-flag:`-package-db ⟨file⟩` flags or :envvar:`GHC_PACKAGE_PATH` is important.
 Each substack of the stack must be well formed (packages in databases on top of the stack can refer to packages below, but not vice versa).

 *Package shadowing:* When multiple package databases are in use it is possible, though rarely, that the same installed package id is present in